jontrulson/conquest/docs/server-guide.md

 It is automatically created on a "make install", if it does not already exist (via *conqoper -C*).

-With Conquest version updates the file is updated automatically, preserving previous settings.
+With Conquest version updates, the file is updated automatically, preserving previous settings.